bibletheone/GLM-Free-API/README.md

 ## Agent Mode

+> The hosted instance at `api.lelouch.ndevs.in` is **already running in agent mode** — you can use tools/function-calling without any extra configuration.

 Z.AI's unofficial `/api/v2/chat/completions` endpoint only accepts messages with `role="user"`.
 System, assistant, and tool roles cause `INTERNAL_ERROR`.
 OpenAI-style `tools` / `tool_calls` are also rejected.

 When `AGENT_MODE` is enabled (via `--agent-mode` flag or `AGENT_MODE=true` env), the server performs three transformations: